 Why you should trust me (and my treadmill research!)

 I’ll be right up front with you and admit that, no, I don’t own all of the treadmill models or treadmill brands we just discussed!

 But I still think this article and my research can help you shop for a treadmill for low ceilings.

-- I’m a trained researcher and reporter with over a decade of publishing experience
+- I’m a trained researcher and reporter with over a decade of publishing experience; check out my About page to see where I’ve been featured

 - I’m not some ghostwriter from a country you’ve never heard of.
 I’m an American guy who’s also a fitness enthusiast, and I take this stuff seriously.